-- 3. The purpose of the zoning scheme is to- - (a) give effect to the municipal spatial development framework; - (b) make provision for orderly development and the welfare of the community; and - (c) determine use rights and development parameters, with due consideration of the principles referred to in the Land Use Planning Act.
+- 3. The purpose of the zoning scheme is to- - (a) enable implementation of the municipal spatial development framework; - (b) make provision for orderly development and the welfare of the community; and - (c) determine use rights and development parameters, with due consideration of the principles referred to in the Land Use Planning Act.